gabriel951/my_work/work_at_tjdft/README.md

 ### Powercenter and ETL
 An old version of Powercenter was the ETL tool used in TJDFT.
 I learned a tiny fraction of it and helped very briefly with a few
 ETL flows while in TJDFT.

+### Stackoverflow for teams
+I pushed for my organization to adopt (the free version of) Stackoverflow for teams.
+When I left the platform had more than 70 posts, most of them with answers.
+The results were mixed.
+One one hand it was useful in when different colleagues asked the same question and also when a new employee entered our team.
+On the other hand I was the only one who posted questions/answers.